vadimtrifonov/PlutusPioneer/Week3/Week3.md

     } deriving Show
 ```

+Define a new data type for *Datum* that outputs will be required to provide to the *Validator*.

-* `beneficiary :: PubKeyHash` - beneficiaries are identified by their public key hash
+* `beneficiary :: PubKeyHash` - beneficiaries are identified by their public key hash.
+	* `PubKeyHash` type is defined in `Plutus.V1.Ledger.Crypto` module.
-* `deriving P.Show` - automatically make `VestingDatum` an instance of `P.Show` `typeclass`, which makes it printable in REPL
+* `deriving P.Show` - automatically make `VestingDatum` an instance of `P.Show` typeclass to make it printable in REPL.

 ```haskell
 mkValidator :: VestingDatum -> () -> ScriptContext -> Bool